 Hi, my name is Ellie Ishaya and as a lifelong Alaskan and a lifelong Montessorian, I am excited to join the Spruce Tree team!
 I was a Montessori student myself from ages three through 12, and am delighted to come full circle and teach Montessori elementary.
 I grew up in Anchorage and received a Bachelors of Science in Anthropology with a minor in dance from the University of Alaska Anchorage.
 I attained my State of Alaska K-8 teaching certification through the University of Alaska Southeast.
 During this time I was fortunate to be able to work as a teacher’s assistant in a Montessori kindergarten classroom, as well as fulfill my university practicum and internship requirements in Montessori elementary classrooms.
 I attended Montessori Elementary I training at the Montessori Educational Institute of the Pacific Northwest (MEIPN) and then completed a yearlong internship in a Montessori lower elementary classroom.
 I enjoy sharing my love of science, culture, and art with children and look forward to being a part of the Spruce Tree community.

-Ms. Ellie will join our full-time staff this fall serving as our Elementary Teacher & Cultural Enrichment Coordinator.
+Ms. Ellie joined our full-time staff Fall 2014 serving as our Elementary Teacher & Cultural Enrichment Coordinator.

 Hailing from way upstate New York, Mr. Charlie developed a love of literature and language from a young age, his first and favorite book being a copy of Webster’s New Collegiate Dictionary gifted to him by his father at the age of four (which still rests beside his bed at night).
 His passion for writing was fully realized in college when after a few well-written physics papers, he unintentionally fell into the English department where he earned a Bachelor’s in Academic Writing from Potsdam University.